 The United Kingdom has a whole heap of gorgeous towns, sleepy little villages and vibrant cities to explore!
 Yeah, I know I’m biased (being a Brit myself) but there’s so much to see across our beautiful islands.
-From sunny spots in the south of England to ancient villages that have stood for over a thousand years, there are an incredible plethora of spots to explore.
+From sunny spots in the south of England to ancient villages that have stood for over a thousand years, there is an incredible mix of spots to explore.

 2.)
 The Lake District

 Officially, the UK’s newest UNESCO protected site, the Lake District is one of the best places in the UK to spend a few days relaxing.
 All whilst enjoying the stunning beauty of Northern England!

 Now, the clue is in the name… there are quite a few lakes to see.
 That being said, each lake is slightly different.
 Probably the most popular is Windermere but my favourite has to be Ullswater.

 Once you’ve arrived, check into the Another Place: The Lake Hotel and explore the stunning area around Ullswater itself.

 Oh, and make some time for paddle-boarding on the lake, the Ullswater Steamer and a hike up the mountains.
 The views are great.

 Windsor is only around 30-minutes from Central London but it actually feels so different and completely distinct from London itself.
 It’s one of those totally best places in the UK that just seems to ooze history.
 Especially with the castle!

 Once here, make sure to book tickets to go inside Windsor Castle, one of the homes of the Royal Family (and often considered a favourite for the family over Buckingham Palace).

 Afterwards, take a stroll over to Eton, explore the little streets and see if you can take a tour of the college (which is open on most Fridays).